 The objective of the Student Tour Packages

-Our main objective of the tour is to reduce the gap between practical experience with the theoretical knowledge.
-We will arrange the short interaction between students and working professionals upon completion of the industry visit.
-This might support to gain the practical knowledge to the students.
+Our main objective of the tour is to reduce the gap between practical experience the theoretical knowledge.
+We will arrange a short interaction between students and working professionals upon completion of the industry visit.
+This might support gaining the practical knowledge to the students.
 We will separate the students as per their specialized subject and manage the experience sharing session.

 Student Tour Packages Accommodation

 We will provide three-star hotel accommodation in Pokhara, Chitwan, Lumbini and the city area.
 The hotel will be on sharing basis including breakfast and dinner at that hotel.
 During the remote area, we will provide the best available lodge with a hot shower on sharing basis.
 The accommodation will be comfortable, clean and private.

 We will provide three-times meals per day.
 Most of the days, breakfast and dinner will be served at the same hotel or guesthouse but this could change as per the travel itinerary.
 The lunch will be served on the way.
 You will be served Nepali authentic food and other international food such as Continental, Chinese, Indian and so on.